dreamsdk/codeblocks/README.md

 Boost is used for some plugins in Code::Blocks, for example for the [Nassi–Shneiderman](https://wiki.codeblocks.org/index.php/NassiShneiderman_plugin) plugin.

-This section explains how to install Boost for Code::Blocks; and it assumes that the 64-bit version is the one that will be built.
+This section explains how to install Boost for Code::Blocks.

 1. Unzip [boost 1.87.0](http://www.boost.org/users/history/version_1_87_0.html).
 The location where Boost is unzipped is called officially `$BOOST_ROOT`.
 Usually, `$BOOST_ROOT` will be set as `C:\Program Files\boost\boost_1_87_0`, but it could be `C:\boost_1_87_0` or whatever you want.
 2. Open a Windows Command prompt.